-With gas prices steadily rising and car maintenance bills on the rise, thrifty subcompact cars are back in demand.
+With gas prices on an up-and-down roller coaster and car maintenance bills on the rise, thrifty subcompact cars are back in demand.
 Toyota and Nissan joined the segment in 2007 when they released the Yaris and Versa, respectively.

 What the Yaris Gets Right

 The styling of the Yaris is fairly refined for a subcompact entry-level vehicle, and its standard features are more than most buyers would expect from a car in its price range.
-Additionally, the Yaris has a generous 15.3 cubic-feet of cargo space.
+Additionally, the two-door Yaris has a generous 15.3 cubic-feet of cargo space, while the four-door model offers 15.6.

 What the Versa Gets Right

 The Versa also features fairly sleek design, and its base MSRP is far lower than its closest competitors.
-A big surprise is in store for back-seat riders, as they enjoy 37 inches of leg room -- 3.7 inches more than the Yaris.
+A big surprise is in store for back-seat riders, as they enjoy 41.8 inches of leg room, enough for even taller adults.

 Under the hood, the Versa has a 109-horsepower 1.6-liter four-cylinder engine that hooks up to a standard five-speed manual transmission.
 As an option, buyers can get a continuously variable transmission or a four-speed automatic.
 Manual Versas return 27 mpg city and 36 mpg highway; the automatic drops to 26 mpg city and 35 mpg highway; the CVT, meanwhile, increases mileage to 31 mpg city and 40 mpg highway.